adambard/learnxinyminutes-docs/dart.html.markdown

 /// outside of function/method bodies.
 List on the outer scope of class
 /// or outside of class have to be constant.
 Strings and numbers are constant
 /// by default.
 But arrays and maps are not.
 They can be made constant by
 /// declaring them "const".
-Kind of similar to Javascript's Object.freeze() const example8List = ["Example8 const array"];
+Kind of similar to JavaScript's Object.freeze() const example8List = ["Example8 const array"];
 const  example8Map = {"someKey": "Example8 const map"};
 /// Declare List or Maps as Objects.